regular/talkshow/doc/INSTALLATION_FROM_PYTHON_SOURCE.md

 ### How to distribute kommHelp talkshow as a windows binary: Compile python sources to .exe executable

-Download and install **pywin32** from this [direct link](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20218/pywin32-218.win32-py2.7.exe/download) (if it does not work, find the version you need from here: [http://sourceforge.net/projects/pywin32/files/](http://sourceforge.net/projects/pywin32/files/)
+Download and install **pywin32** from this [direct link](http://sourceforge.net/projects/pywin32/files/pywin32/Build%20218/pywin32-218.win32-py2.7.exe/download) (if it does not work, find the version you need from here: [http://sourceforge.net/projects/pywin32/files/](http://sourceforge.net/projects/pywin32/files/).
+Pywin32 is needed to use pyinstaller.

+Download **UPX** from [http://upx.sourceforge.net/](http://upx.sourceforge.net/).
+Unzip it and copy the executable to the folder containing talkshow.py.
+This adds compression to the compiled files.

 Install **pyinstaller** with pip: `pip install pyinstaller` (see [Step 2 for how to get pip on Windows](#pip)).